Brazil–Venezuela relations: 2023

-Following Bolsonaro’s defeat in Brazil’s presidential runoff, Venezuelan President Nicolás Maduro congratulated Lula and reported the resumption of a ‘Binational Cooperation Agenda between our countries’ following a telephone conversation with the President-elect.
-On December 14th, Brazil’s incoming Minister of Foreign Relations Mauro Vieira stated that Lula had instructed him to re-establish relations with Venezuela.
-Vieira noted that from day one of the new administration, January 1st 2023, a chargé d’affaires would be sent to Venezuela to retake diplomatic buildings owned by Brazil, and to re-open the Brazilian embassy in Caracas.
-When questioned over the status of Juan Guaidó, Vieira said that Brazil would ‘recognise the government that was elected, and that is there; it is the government of President Maduro,’ while Lula, during the presidential campaign labelled Guaidó as an ‘impostor.’
-In recognition of such comments, Guaido’s ambassador to Brazil, Maria Teresa Belandria, has initiated plans to exit Brazil before Lula’s inauguration.
-Meanwhile, Vieira confirmed previous reports that contact has been made with the government to reverse its travel ban on Venezuelan officials to allow Maduro to attend Lula’s inauguration.
+Incoming foreign Minister of Brazil Mauro Vieira noted that from day one of the new administration, January 1, 2023, a chargé d’affaires would be sent to Venezuela to retake diplomatic buildings owned by Brazil, and to re-open the Brazilian embassy in Caracas.
+When questioned over the status of Juan Guaidó, Vieira, Brazil said it would "recognise the government of President Nicolás Maduro", but at the same time, would be willing to maintain contact with the Venezuelan opposition' In recognition of such comments, Guaido’s unofficial ambassador to Brazil, Maria Teresa Belandria, has initiated plans to exit Brazil before Lula’s inauguration.
+Meanwhile, Vieira confirmed previous reports that contact has been made with the government to reverse its travel ban on Venezuelan officials to allow Maduro to attend Brazil president Lula's inauguration.